Masaki Sumitani: Hard Gay

 A character (introduced in 2002) developed and portrayed by Sumitani is Hard Gay (ハードゲイ, Hādo Gei).
 The term "Hādo Gei" is a Japanese reference to American gay subculture in similar fashion to "punk".
-In Japan, gender subculture with distinct dress style is referred to as "Gei ゲイ".
+In Japan, gender subculture with distinct dress style is referred to as "Gei" (ゲイ).
 In turn, the term "hard gay" became the reference to more masculine oriented "drag" seen to be prevalent in America.
 The fact that Hard Gay does not portray any Japanese gay subculture also explains why the sketch was allowed to be aired on Japanese TV, which has its own code of political correctness.

 The official name is Razor Ramon HG.
 Dressing in a tight black PVC gay fetish outfit, he performed acts of charity (yonaoshi, “social improvement”) for unsuspecting bystanders while performing trademark pelvic thrusts and vocalizations, often accompanied by "Livin' la Vida Loca" by Ricky Martin.

 According to some accounts, the name "Hard Gay" was the suggestion of Sumitani's senior comedian in the Yoshimoto Kogyo group, Kendo Kobayashi, in reference to his hard dancing.
-The name has also been described as a pun on 芸, gei, which means "skill" or "art."
-However, to develop his character, Sumitani visited gay bars in Doyama-cho, Osaka’s biggest gay area, and his costume, which consists of hot pants, a small vest, and cap, all in black PVC, along with aviator sunglasses, was purchased at a shop called VFTQ in Minami-Horie, Osaka, which specializes in gay fashion.
+The name has also been described as a pun on 芸, gei, which means "skill" or "art".
+However, to develop his character, Sumitani visited gay bars in Doyama-cho, Osaka's biggest gay area, and his costume, which consists of hot pants, a small vest, and cap, all in black PVC, along with aviator sunglasses, was purchased at a shop called VFTQ in Minami-Horie, Osaka, which specializes in gay fashion.
 Hard Gay makes regular use of a number of catchphrases in his act; he usually makes his entrance in front of the camera shouting "Dōmō Haadogei desu" ("Hello, it's Hard Gay"), with arms thrust out and a spin afterwards.
 His self-introduction is then followed by his dance moves.
-He often shouts "Hoooooo" (フゥ～!) or "Foohhhh!" (フォー！), a running joke in his performances.
+He often shouts "Hoooooo!" (フゥ～!) or "Foohhhh!" (フォー！), a running joke in his performances.
 He often stops people saying unfavorable things to him by shouting "Sei sei sei sei sei" with his palm in front of the person's face.
 Whether this means anything is debatable, although Sumitani has commented that "sei sei" is something that comes out from his mouth when he is not happy, and that he does not mean "say" as in to speak something, although one might compare this action to the "talk to the hand" gesture.
-A possible interpretation might be that the origin lies in the word urusai (lit. "noisy," meaning "Be quiet!"), which is often pronounced urusē うるせー in Kansai dialect, shortened to sei.
-Another theory is the word sei written by kanji 静, meaning "quiet."
+A possible interpretation might be that the origin lies in the word urusai (lit. "noisy", meaning "Be quiet!"), which is often pronounced (うるせー, urusē) in Kansai dialect, shortened to sei.
+Another theory is the word sei written by kanji 静, meaning "quiet".